-Tetanus and Diphtheria.
-Students must document three doses of a combined tetanus diphtheria vaccine (DPT/DTaP, Td, or Tdap) of which one must be within ten years of enrollment.
+Tetanus/Diphtheria/Pertussis.
+Students must document three doses of a combined tetanus diphtheria vaccine (DTaP, Td, or Tdap) of which one must be within 10 years of enrollment and one of which must have been Tdap (unless the individual has received a booster of other tetanus/diphtheria toxoid within the last 10 years.